awaisahmed2003/highway_env_agent_project/README.md

 **Training Progress**
 ---

-During early training, the agent behaves similarly to a random policy, frequent collisions, unstable lane changes, and low cumulative reward.
+During early training, the agent behaves similarly to a random policy: frequent collisions, unstable lane changes, and low cumulative reward.
 As training progresses, the agent learns:

 ---